stankovictab/internship-projects/archimedes/README.md

 - `survey` - The frontend of the app, accepting REST requests, and sending info back to `campaign`.
 It consists of `survey-client` and `survey-service`.
 - `campaign` - The main backend of the app, connected to the database.
 It consists of `campaign-client` and `campaign-service`.
 - `eureka-server` - The Netflix Eureka service discovery microservice, used to connect all the microservices together.
+- `config-server` - The Spring Cloud Config server, used to deliver configuration files to all Spring microservices.
 - `db` - The PostgreSQL database.

-All of these microservices are run inside of their own Docker container.
+All of these microservices are run inside of their own Docker container, through Docker Compose.

 ## Running the app

 Make sure you don't have a local instance of the PostgreSQL server running.\
-In case you are, run :
+In case you do, run :
 ```bash
 service postgresql stop
 ```